kweon7182/old_website/index.md

 </table>

 ## About
 I am currently serving in National Institute for Mathematical Sciences (NIMS) as technical research personnel for compulsory military service of South Korea.
-Before I joined NIMS, I was a graduate student in the Department of Mathematics at MIT.
+Before I joined NIMS, I was a Ph.D. student in mathematics at MIT.

 My advisor is
 <a href="http://www-math.mit.edu/~poonen/">